varabyte/kobweb/README.md

 ### Components: Layouts, Sections, and Widgets

 Outside of pages, it is common to create reusable, composable parts.
-While Kobweb doesn't enforce any particular rule here, we recommend a convention which, if followed, may make it easier to allow new readers of your codebase to get around.
+While Kobweb doesn't enforce any particular rule here, we recommend a convention that, if followed, may make it easier to allow new readers of your codebase to get around.

 First, as a sibling to pages, create a folder called **components**.
 Within it, add: